 Razor worked on the device, speaking into his radio.
 "T-Bone, I can do this for a little bit but we need to really step up the game."

 "I'm on it."
-T-Bone snaked his way across the rusted balconies.
+T-Bone snaked his way across the rusted catwalks.

 "Well well," came a voice behind Razor.
 Razor looked back at Mal's towering form.
 "Even with a handicap, I'm still on par!
 Hey, maybe I'll get a birdie."
 He quickly reached down and picked Razor up by the back of his uniform.